EdwinTriton/Adder-with-Accelerator/README.md

 From the "Complex Digital Design" course.
+Repository contains adder project written in Verilog.
 More information in the project report